brandonfcohen1/name-alert/index.md

 ## Project Summary

 If you've been working from home during the COVID-19 pandemic, I'm sure you've experienced "[Zoom Fatigue](https://www.nationalgeographic.com/science/2020/04/coronavirus-zoom-fatigue-is-taxing-the-brain-here-is-why-that-happens/)".
 I was joking with a few friends recently that so many people seem to zone out or multi-task during long zoom calls, and then don't hear or panic when their name is mentioned and they're not prepared to respond.
 I joked that I could build an AI device that could listen for your name to be spoken and then alert you.

-I got it working in just a few hours:
+In a few hours I got this working!

 <div align="center">
 <iframe height="500" align="center" src="https://www.youtube.com/embed/MzTY79iMFFQ" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>